SirCryptic/SirCryptic/README.md

 Skills: Multiple Languages

 - 🔭 I’m currently working on Nothing As Of This Minute In Time.
-- 🌱 I’m currently learning Game Script (GSC).
+- 🌱 I’m currently learning Random Things.
-- 🤔 I’m looking for help with Game Script (GSC).
 - 📫 How to reach me: Discord ID: WizzWow#7198
 - ⚡ Fun fact: Everything i code is a specific interest.